 There are many reasons why people choose to perm their hair.
 For individuals struggling with limp or flat locks, this technique helps to uplift tresses to create more volume and body.
 For those with some natural wave or coil, this treatment is a way to enhance, shape and maintain that texture.
 Others may simply want to change things up in terms of the way they look.

-A perm, short for permanent, refers to the styling treatment that allows you to set your naturally straight locks into curls for several months.
+A perm, short for permanent, refers to the styling treatment that allows you to set your naturally straight locks into curls.
 This is done by chemically breaking and rebuilding the keratin bonds into the desired curl pattern.
 Depending on the type, the treatment applies a chemical solution, sometimes in combination with heat, to enact this curling process.

 Before you head to the salon for your appointment, familiarise yourself with the two broad categories of curling techniques – hot perm and cold wave perm.
 Most, if not all, of the latest hairstyles fall under these categories.
 They are different in several ways.
 Understanding these distinctions will help you choose which approach is more well-suited for your tresses.
 Read on for the full comparison between these two types.

 Let’s first take a general look at curling treatments: